GlobalSphare/AAM/component_model.md

 #### Schematic

 This section declares the schematic of a component that could be instantiated as part of an application in the later deployment workflow.
-Note that OAM itself has no enforcement on how to implement the schematic as long as it could:
+Note that AAM itself has no enforcement on how to implement the schematic as long as it could:
   1. model a deployable unit;
   2. expose a JSON schema or equivalent parameter list.

-In KubeVela, following schematic implementations (`cue`, `helm`, `kube`) are supported for now.
+In Island, `cue` are supported for now.

 ##### Example